kidoman/serve/README.md

 	go get github.com/kidoman/serve

-is more than sufficient.
+or:

+	brew install kidoman/tools/serve

+will get the job done.
 Also, you can download precompiled versions to place in your ```/usr/local/bin``` from the below links:

 * [Mac OS X 64 bit](https://dl.dropboxusercontent.com/u/6727135/Binaries/serve/darwin-amd64/serve)
 * [Linux 64 bit](https://dl.dropboxusercontent.com/u/6727135/Binaries/serve/linux-amd64/serve)
 * [Linux 32 bit](https://dl.dropboxusercontent.com/u/6727135/Binaries/serve/linux-386/serve)

+PS: We should hopefully be in the official brew repo soon.
+Then a ```brew install serve``` will be sufficient.

 ## Platforms supported